 - Bryce Canyon National Park - Bryce Canyon is world famous for its crimson rock spires, known as "hoodoos" and is best explored by going on one of many available hikes.

-- Zion National Park - Test your mettle by hiking to the top of Angel's Landing, be warned that it is steep and very exposed.
+- Zion National Park - Test your mettle by hiking to the top of Angels Landing, be warned that it is steep and very exposed.
 Alternatively wander through the Zion narrows and enjoy spectacular views.
 If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
 Check the Zion National Park's website for more details.

 - Lake Powell - Spend the afternoon cooling off at this popular tourist destination.
 Lake Powell is popular for water sports, cliff jumping, swimming, boat-hiking or just admiring the scenery.

 - Antelope Canyon - Take a tour with a Navajo guide to see the enchanting Antelope Canyon which was shaped by millions of years of water and wind erosion.

 - Horseshoe Bend - Head to Horseshoe Bend for an iconic view of the Colorado River, located near the town of Page in Arizona.
 It's also referred to as the "east rim of the Grand Canyon".

 - Mount Hood National Forest - Extending across more than a million acres of forested mountains, lakes and streams, as well as the iconic Mount Hood itself, this park is hugely popular with those who enjoy hiking and being outdoors.

 - Willamette National Forest - Home to eight wilderness areas, this stunning natural location includes mountain peaks, waterfalls and lakes.